anmaped/rmtld3synth/readme.md

 ```
 where `<constant>` is a real-number (interpreted as float/double), `<lvariable>` is a logic variable (identified by unique strings), `<proposition>` is a proposition (identified by unique strings), and `<number>` is a non-negative real-number (interpreted as float/double).
 For more details you can read the syntax defined in the paper [[3]](http://link.springer.com/chapter/10.1007%2F978-3-319-23820-3_11).

-Let us interpret the sentence `"the duration of the task A with an arbitrary period greater than 10 and small than 20 is less than 5 units."`
+Let us interpret the sentence `"the duration of task A with an arbitrary period greater than 10 and small than 20 is less than 5 units."`
 as a formula in RMTLD3.
 It can be described as
 ```
 (And